ISAE Director and Professor of History at Wheaton College

 She returned to the ISAE as its director in 1999.
 Her areas of expertise include the history of Pentecostalism, music in the American church, and the historic role of women within American evangelicalism.
 In addition to teaching courses in Wheaton’s History department, Dr. Blumhofer serves as a member of the editorial advisory board for the University of Alabama Press’s Religion and American Culture series and is a trustee for the Overseas Ministries Study Center in New Haven, CT.

 Dr. Blumhofer is the author of a number of books including Her Heart Can See (Eerdmans, 2005), a biography of hymn writer Fanny Crosby; Restoring the Faith: the Assembly of God, Pentecostalism, and American Culture (Illinois, 1993); and Aimee Semple McPherson: Everybody’s Sister (Eerdmans, 1992).
 In addition she has edited a number of volumes including Religion, Education and the American Experience: Reflection on Religion and American Public Life (Alabama, 2002), as well as serving as the co-editor of a number of volumes including (with Mark Noll) Singing the Lord’s Song in a Strange Land: Hymnody in the History of American Protestantism (Alabama, 2004), and (with Grant Wacker and Russell Spittler) Pentecostal Currents in American Protestantism (Illinois, 1999).
 Over the years she has contributed dozens of articles and reference entries including recently, "Religion and Music" in the acclaimed Cambridge History of Religion in America (2012) and an essay titled "Spreading the Gospel in Christian America" in the volume American Christianities (UNC, 2011).

 Associate Director of the ISAE and Editor of the Evangelical Studies Bulletin

 Larry Eskridge received his B.A. from Trinity College (IL), his M.A. from the University of Maryland-College Park, did doctoral course work at the University of Notre Dame, and earned his Ph.D. from the University of Stirling in Scotland.
-He joined the Institute in the role of Interim Administrator in 1988 and has served as its associate director since 1993.
+He joined the Institute in the role of Interim Administrator in 1988 and served as its associate director from 1993.
 His primary working interest lies in the intersections between 20th-century evangelicalism, mass media, and pop and youth culture(s).